tomjoht/learnapidoc/_docs/rest_api_specifications/pubapis_openapi_step4_paths_object.md

 Each of the above hyperlinked properties that say "(object)" contain additional levels.
 Their values aren't just simple data types like strings but are rather objects that contain their own properties.

 {: .tip}
 You'll undoubtedly need to consult the [OpenAPI spec](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/3.0.2.md) to see what details are required for each of the values and objects here.
 I can't replicate all the details you need, nor would I want to.
-I'm just trying to introduce you to the OpenAPI properties at a surface level. **Also, if you get stuck with errors, see the [sample OpenAPI spec here](https://idratherbewriting.com/learnapidoc/docs/rest_api_specifications/openapi_openweathermap.yml) for the fully working sample.
-This will help you spot and troubleshoot indentation or other errors.**
+I'm just trying to introduce you to the OpenAPI properties at a surface level.

 Let's add a skeleton of the operation object details to our existing code: